hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-add-disk-starter-object-ring.md

 * Seed
 * Undercloud
 * Overcloud
-* Two Swift nodes (which is functional)
+* Starter Swift nodes

 **IMPORTANT**:

 *  Store the generated rings at multiple location.
-These rings should be consistent all across the nodes.
+These rings should be consistent all across the nodes. copy from wiki

 * Take a backup of rings before any operation.